padak/ai_agents_data_api/README.md

 A Backend API that provides controlled access to Snowflake tables (and optionally DuckDB tables) for AI agents.
 This API acts as a secure intermediary between AI agents and the underlying databases, providing features for data access, sampling, and artifact management.

+## Documentation

+Detailed documentation can be found in the `DOCS` folder:
+- [Instructions](DOCS/INSTRUCTIONS.md) - Comprehensive guide for the API implementation
+- [Sync Strategy](DOCS/SYNC-STRATEGY.md) - Technical details of Snowflake to DuckDB replication
+- [Plan](DOCS/PLAN.md) - Development roadmap and milestones
+- [Todo](DOCS/TODO.md) - Current development tasks and progress

 ## Features

 - Secure authentication with Swarm and Agent tokens